within our lives

 (Prayers in church services fit into this category of course.)
-To my
+Also, to my

-mind, group prayer works so well because God can, by answering these
+mind, group prayer works well because God can, by answering these

 prayers, touch the hearts of a whole bunch of people and

-demonstrate that he is indeed present in their lives.
+demonstrate that he is indeed present within each of their lives.

 of request with the words, “In

 Jesus’ name, Amen”.
 Why add the words, "In Jesus’ name"?
 Well, he suggested we make our requests that way in John 15:16 (in the Bible’s New Testament).
 The word, “Amen” means something like “May it happen”